DSC00234.JPG

 Artists Lauren Strohacker and Kendra Sollars were commissioned by the Laboratory for Environmental Narrative Strategies, UCLA to create their most expansive Animal Land installation to date as part of the Earth Now : Earth 2050 Symposium.

 Animal Land is an ongoing project.
-See all videos here.
+See more videos here.